rohithill/eredis/README.md

 [![Build Status](https://travis-ci.org/EulerianTechnologies/eredis.svg?branch=master)](https://travis-ci.org/EulerianTechnologies/eredis)

 # EREDIS
+Note: This fork is modified so as to build with latest hiredis.

 Eredis is a C client library built over Hiredis.
 It is lightweight, high performance, reentrant and thread-safe.